United Way St. Croix Valley is proud to support the ALICE initiative in Burnett, Pierce, Polk and St. Croix counties.

 View the report for your county:

-The United Way ALICE Initiative is a collaborative research effort identifying and communicating the needs of the voiceless part of our communities; allowing for local change-makers to understand, measure, and advance change to improve the lives of ALICE households, ultimately strengthening our communities.
+The United Way ALICE Initiative is a collaborative research effort identifying and communicating the needs of those suffering for continued financial hardship in our communities, allowing us all to understand, measure, and advance change to improve the lives of ALICE households, ultimately strengthening our communities.

-- 42% of Wisconsin households can’t afford the basics of housing, food, health care, child care, and transportation, despite working.
+34% of Wisconsin households struggle to afford the basic necessities of housing, food, health care, child care, and transportation.

 - Despite working and receiving financial supports, ALICE still faces a 21% gap in the income needed to be able to survive and afford the basics in WI.